-The evidence the US government uses to issue Withhold Release Orders (WROs) related to forced labour is not publicly available due to the commercially sensitive and criminal nature of these investigations.
 The WROs issued by the US government are made under a different legal framework, governing law and jurisdiction and therefore do not apply in the UK.
-However, we appreciate that the US' Withhold Release Orders and Findings List does indicate modern slavery risks may be present in companies named in that list and that this list could be a useful data source to inform modern slavery risk assessments of contracts.
-The Home Office and Cabinet Office provide departments with guidance and tools to support them to conduct modern slavery due diligence, and the US' Withhold Release Orders will be considered in future guidance.
+However, we appreciate that the US Withhold Release Orders and Findings List does indicate modern slavery risks may be present in companies named in that list and that this list could be a useful data source to inform modern slavery risk assessments of contracts.
+The Home Office and Cabinet Office provide departments with guidance and tools to support them to conduct modern slavery due diligence, and we have been informed that the US Withhold Release Orders will be considered in future guidance to inform modern slavery risk assessments.